The tos vacuum Command

 <MODULE>

-Specify one or more modules on which to run the vacuum.
+Specify one or more modules to vacuum.

 Optional